 Here are five common reasons a child might wet the bed.

-1. They’re Still Young
+1. They Are Still Young

-Up until the age of five, it’s considered normal for a child to wet the bed.
-Experts typically recommend trying to remove nighttime diapers six months after your child is fully potty-trained.
-Their bladder might still be too small or underdeveloped to hold urine through the night — especially since kids at this age sleep 10 to 12 hours per night (2).
+Up until the age of five, it is considered normal for a child to wet the bed.
+Experts typically recommend trying to remove nighttime diapers six months after your child is fully potty-trained during the day.

 2. Urinary Tract Infection (UTI)

-3. Poor Sleep
+3. Poor Sleep or Sleep Apnea

 4. Stress and Fear